-ART 103: History of Modern Art
+ART 103: History of Western Art: Nineteenth and Twentieth Centuries

-A chronological survey of western art, architecture, and visual culture from Neoclassicism to the present.
+A chronological survey of western art, architecture, and visual culture from Neoclassicism to the era of globalization.
 Addresses the impact of social, economic, technological, and political change on modern and post-modern art.
 Emphasis on developing and enhancing the ability to understand works of art in their social and historical contexts.
+May require field trips to local museums, galleries, or lectures.
+(CSU/UC) AA/AS Area C, CSU Area C-1, IGETC Area 3A tecture of China, Japan, and India, examining works within their global, religious, cultural, historical, and social contexts.
+Emphasis on developing and enhancing students' ability to understand works of art in these contexts.
 May require field trips to local museums, galleries, or lectures.
 (CSU/UC) AA/AS Area C, CSU Area C-1, IGETC Area 3A